jneums/final-score/docs/SPEC.md

 An AI agent will interact with the system in a logical sequence.
 The tools must support this journey:

-1.  **Fund the Account:** The agent deposits tokens (e.g., ckUSDC) into its virtual account within the canister.
+1.  **Fund the Account:** The agent deposits tokens (e.g., USDC) into its virtual account within the canister.
 2.  **Discover Opportunities:** The agent queries for a list of open markets to see which matches are available for predictions.
 3.  **Place Prediction:** The agent submits a prediction for a specific match outcome, committing funds from its virtual account.
 4.  **Monitor & Claim:** After a match is over, the agent checks the status of its prediction and claims any winnings, which are then credited back to its virtual account.